Being present isn’t about performing — it’s about living truthfully.

 But how does one achieve being present from the start to the finish of every scene?

-They come from actors who are fully present — alive in the moment, listening, feeling, and responding truthfully.
+The most captivating performances come from actors who are fully present — alive in the moment, listening, feeling, and responding truthfully.

 Whether you’re on stage, in front of the camera, or exploring the craft in class, presence is what makes your work truly magnetic.